NBISweden/module-metadata-dm-practices/_episodes/03-metadata-standards.md

 * The [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dces/) is a generic standard for describing digital and physical resources.
 In its basic form it specifies 15 elements, such as Creator, Title, Description, Date, etc.

 * An example of a more specific standard is the [ENA virus pathogen reporting standard checklist](https://www.ebi.ac.uk/ena/browser/view/ERC000033), for reporting metadata of virus pathogen samples associated with genomic data to the European Nucleotide Archive.
 It has 35 elements, of which 9 are mandatory and 15 recommended.
 Example of elements are geographic location, host scientific name, host health state, collection date, etc.

+Given that reality is hard to categorise, and that different types of research investigate their subject matter from various different angles, there has emerged numerous different ontologies and metadata standards.
+In Life Science alone there are currently more than 800 standards.
+So how do I know what to use?